mattbierner/ssf.js/README.md

 ## String Formatter ##
 Accepts format strings of the form "[START,END]".
-Both values are optional intergers.
+Both values are optional integers.
 START and END determine a range to select from the string.
 Think of it as calling slice on the string and using the result.

     ssf.format("@(:[1])", "abc") -> "bc"